jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 A look-up table could have been implemented for city names, querying the API with the city name if only one city matched the name input, or returning a list of all matching cities by name, showing their country and state and allowing the user to select by number.

+**5. The User Experience:** Prior to the implementation of the terminal output and Readme instructions for handling duplicate name cases and multi-name cities, the application was given to testers as something capable of fetching weather data from capital cities only (as they aren't effected by those edge cases).
+Despite this, testers still occasionally input city names that fit those edge cases, and noted that the returned values where not what they expected.

+This highlighted that users couldn't be expected to know which cities are capital cities or not, and would still try non-capital cities regardless.
+In those cases, returning incorrect data was more harmful than returning no data, despite the outputs of capital cities only being assured.

+After updating so that all city names could be handled, did not report incorrect data being returned, though it was noted that occasionally having to search for ISO 3166 codes for less familiar cities was irritating.
+In such a case, the implementation of the aforementioned look-up table and multi-level city selection would address these user concerns.

+**6. Ethical Considerations:** Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]

+- **COE 3.14 - Data integrity:** Since the code initially provided to testers could provide inaccurate information when processing cities with shared names or multiple names, this did not adhere to principles of data integrity.
+Rectifying the processing of city names and providing context in the terminal output and Readme helped address this issue.
+- **EWP 2.4 - Web for all people** By requiring the user to identify ISO 3166 country codes to parse the correct city for cities with shared names, the application fails to accommodate for peoples with less access to education or ability to search for information.
+This issue could be addressed with the previously mentioned lookup table solution.

 ### Lack of Test Driven Development

 **1. The Challenge:** As touched on above, missing the module on testing meant that this CLI application was not built in line with test driven development from the beginning.
 Tests for the application was written after the fact, and the application was written without following the red-green-refactor cycle.